CFIA Inspections: What to Expect and How to Prepare

 CFIA allocates inspection resources using the Establishment-based Risk Assessment (ERA) model.
 The ERA assigns a risk score to each licensed establishment based on product type, volume, compliance history, and the adequacy of the preventive control plan.
 Higher scores mean more frequent inspections.

 Compliance history is the input companies most often underestimate.
 A confirmed violation, an AMP, or a poorly managed recall adds to the score.
 The effect compounds: a higher score brings more inspections, more inspections bring more opportunities for findings, and findings push the score higher.
+But not every entry on the record is fixed at the time it lands.
+Which entries are contestable, which AMPs warrant a CART review, and which corrective actions will land credibly are decisions that shape the score over time.
 Managing the ERA score is a long-term compliance strategy, not an afterthought.
-For how AMPs affect the compliance record, see AMP Challenges.
+For how AMPs and other enforcement actions affect the compliance record, see AMP Challenges.

 Inspector Powers

 SFCA ss.
 24-27 give CFIA inspectors broad authority.
 An inspector may enter any place where food is manufactured, prepared, stored, packaged, or sold; examine food, packaging, labelling, and records; take samples; seize and detain food or other things; and require the production of documents and information.
-These powers are exercised without a warrant when the inspector has reasonable grounds to believe the SFCA or its regulations apply.
+These powers are exercised without a warrant when the inspector has reasonable grounds to believe a regulated activity is being conducted or a regulated item is present, apart from a dwelling-house.

 During the Inspection